 Charity was crying and gasping for air as she stumbled away from the gathering of frenzied children.
 She looked terrified and confused.
 I imagine she couldn’t put a name to the cruelty she experienced but the way she looked at me.
 I never wanted to see that look from anyone again.

-The children’s shoes were smeared with blood, covered with dirt and grass.
-The dove’s wings had broken off its body, and the feathers were trying to escape in the wind.
+The children’s shoes were smeared with blood and covered with dirt and grass.
+The dove’s wings had cracked off its body, and the feathers were trying to escape in the wind.
 The bird’s mass mixed with the dirt leaving behind a red pile of mud, bones, and feathers in the center of the screaming children.
 Two girls yanked the bows off their pretty braids and tossed them in the pile of bird and dirt.
 With their hair wild and long they looked like banshees screaming to usher in the next gruesome death.

+We returned later that night after dinner and homework we took a short bike ride before dark.
 I named the mist Fluff when I was five.
 I thought it lived in my purple stuffed kitty that bore the same name, but it didn’t.
-It lived in the thin space between my rage and my compassion.
-This was my first solitary lie.
-One burden I have kept to myself all these years.
-It does feel strangely freeing to write these things down.
-It may be the cognac, but I think this ridiculous idea might help me after all.
+It lived in the thin space between my rage and compassion.
+Fluff was lonely, surrounded by trash and hiding in the shadow of the big oak tree by the time I got back to end him.
+It didn’t take me long, but he suffered.

-I’m sure my mother hoped my peculiar talents would vanish once I hit puberty, but instead they became more refined.
-Energy was something I could see eventually it became something I could manipulate.
+This fiasco was my doing.
+I couldn’t tell anyone about it, not even my increasingly accepting mother could know what I had done.
+She blamed my unique talents on interference from past lives, imbalanced chakras, and sugary breakfast cereals.
+I’m sure she hoped my peculiar talents would vanish once I hit puberty, but instead, they became more refined.
+Energy was something I could see and eventually it became something I could manipulate.

-Now imagine you would willingly block that talent and all that comes with it.
-Decades of my life were spent learning how to control my abilities and how to hide them.
-I willingly shredded that knowledge and tossed it behind me, then I prayed it would never find me again.
+This was my first solitary lie of omission.
+The one burden I have kept to myself all these years.
+It feels strangely freeing to write these things down.
+I think this ridiculous idea might help me.
+Decades of my life were spent learning how to control my abilities and hide them, so I appeared normal.
+I willingly shredded all that knowledge and tossed it behind me.
+Then I prayed it would never find me again.